Phase transitions in scalarized topological AdS black holes: Scalarization in spherical topology

 In this subsection, we set $\lambda=0$, implying that the system lacks non-linear terms.
 For computational convenience, we choose $b=0.4$.
 We have also computed results for other values of $b$, with qualitatively similar behavior observed.
-At a low pressure, the system exhibits the familiar first-order phase transition in the extended phase space of the RN-AdS black hole, eventually reaching a critical point with increasing pressure, beyond which the system enters the supercritical regime.
-This result corresponds to the black solid line in Fig.~\ref{phaseDiagram_large}, the red point is the critical point of RN-AdS black hole.
+At low pressure, the system exhibits the familiar first-order phase transition in the extended phase space of the RN-AdS black hole, eventually reaching a critical point with increasing pressure, beyond which the system enters the supercritical regime.
+This result corresponds to the black solid line in Fig.~\ref{phaseDiagram_large}, and the red point is the critical point of the RN-AdS black hole.

 Numerical results indicate the existence of an unstable scalarized black hole solution with higher free energy for the black hole system at this stage.
 If we continue to increase pressure, we find that this unstable solution transitions into a small stable region, corresponding to the zeroth-order phase transition we are familiar with from planar and hyperbolic topologies.
 Theoretically, such an unstable phase transition model should not exist.
 An effective approach is to introduce an additional higher-order non-linear term.
-However, as we discussed earlier in this letter and in the previous study \cite{Zhao:2025tqq}, both pressure and back-reaction parameters have similar effects to higher-order non-linear terms.
+However, as we discussed earlier in this paper and in the previous study \cite{Zhao:2025tqq}, both pressure and back-reaction parameters have similar effects to those of higher-order non-linear terms.
 Consequently, upon further increasing pressure, this unstable zeroth-order phase transition evolves into a first-order phase transition.

 In Fig.~\ref{fixdP}, we show the phase transition behavior of scalarized black holes with increasing pressure.
-A metastable solution appears briefly at the unstable solution of zeroth-order phase transition and then evolves into a first-order phase transition between stable and metastable states.
+A metastable solution appears briefly at the unstable solution of the zeroth-order phase transition and then evolves into a first-order phase transition between stable and metastable states.
 With a further increase in pressure, the unstable branch of the zeroth-order phase transition rapidly approaches zero temperature.
 The system then exhibits a standard first-order phase transition characterized by a swallowtail curve, eventually entering a supercritical region.
 This behavior is consistent with planar and hyperbolic topologies.
+By calculating the free energy profiles across all pressure values, we obtain the phase diagram for scalarized black holes with spherical topology.
+Fig. \ref{phaseDiagram_large} shows the complete phase diagram, while Fig. \ref{phaseDiagram_small} provides a magnified view.